lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 ---
-title: "Achieving Faster Open-Source Llama3 Serving with SGLang (vs. TensorRT-LLM, vLLM)"
+title: "Achieving Faster Open-Source Llama3 Serving with SGLang Runtime (vs. TensorRT-LLM, vLLM)"
 author: "The SGLang Team"
 date: "Jul 25, 2024"
 previewImg: /images/blog/sglang_llama3/preview.png
 ---

 At LMSYS.org, we've been running the large-scale online LLM chat platform, [Chatbot Arena](https://chat.lmsys.org/), for over a year, serving millions of users.
 We know firsthand how crucial efficient serving is for AI products and research.
-Through our operational experiences and in-depth research and engineering, we've continuously enhanced our underlying serving systems, spanning from the high-level multi-model serving framework, [FastChat](https://github.com/lm-sys/FastChat/tree/main), to our efficient serving engine, [SGLang](https://github.com/sgl-project/sglang).
+Through our operational experiences and in-depth research and engineering, we've continuously enhanced our underlying serving systems, spanning from the high-level multi-model serving framework, [FastChat](https://github.com/lm-sys/FastChat/tree/main), to our efficient serving engine, [SGLang Runtime (SRT)](https://github.com/sgl-project/sglang).

 In this blog post, we want to share our latest progress and benchmark results on the SGLang Runtime by comparing its performance to other popular options.
 There are already several popular serving engine options, such as TensorRT-LLM, vLLM, MLC-LLM, and Hugging Face TGI.
 However, our experience with these solutions revealed that they are often hard to use, difficult to customize, or suffer from compromised performance.
 This motivated us to develop SGLang v0.2, aiming to create a serving engine that is not only user-friendly and easily modifiable but also delivers top-tier performance.